TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-S2/S2 Mini/README.md

 | Coprocessor | RISC-V ULP Coprocessor |

 > [!TIP]
-> The relatively new ESP32-S2FN4R2 chip integrates flash and psram into the S2 silicon.
+> The relatively new *ESP32-S2FN4R2* chip integrates flash and PSRAM directly into the *ESP32-S2 silicon*, saving space and reducing design complexity.

-Due to its form factor, the *S2 Mini* does not expose *all available hardware pins*.
-With *27 GPIOs*, this board is most sufficient for most *DIY projects*.
+Due to its compact form factor, the *S2 Mini* does not expose all available hardware pins.
+However, the *27 GPIOs* provided are sufficient for most DIY projects.

 | Item | Value |
 | --- | --- |